 Moments later, Stoll wrote “YOG’TZE” on a piece of paper (it is not conclusive if the third letter was intended to represent a ‘6’ or a ‘G’), before instantly crossing it out and leaving his house.

 Shortly thereafter, Stoll went to his favorite pub in Wilnsdorf, where he ordered a beer and fell on the ground, injuring his face.
 Witnesses stated that he was not under the influence of alcohol and that he suddenly lost consciousness.

 The fact that Gunther Stoll was suffering from paranoia could explain his irrational behavior; however, at approximately 3:00 am, two truck drivers discovered Stoll’s crashed vehicle.
 Although Stoll was severely injured and naked, he was conscious and told the truck drivers there were four other men in his car, who “beat him loose.”
-Both truck drivers testified to having seen another injured person walking near the car, who was never identified.
+Both truck drivers testified to having seen another injured person walking near the vehicle, who was never identified.
 After Stoll died on his way to the hospital, the investigation revealed that he was injured before the crash and must have been hit by a car elsewhere, and subsequently positioned in the passenger’s seat of his car and driven to the location where he was discovered.

 It was also concluded that he was naked at the time he was run over.

 Two questions remain unanswered – who was the other injured person walking near the car?
 And finally, what does “YOG’TZE” mean?

 On June 30, 1999, officers in St. Louis discovered the body of 41-year-old Ricky McCormick, who had been murdered and dumped in a field.

 The only clues regarding the homicide were two encrypted notes found in McCormick’s pockets.